-- 1. TREES MARKED TO CUT: Marked with a horizontal blue paint mark at Diameter Breast Height (DBH) and a mark below stump height. - 2.
-TREES MARKED TO LEAVE: N/A. - 3.
-HARVEST UNIT BOUNDARIES: Marked with three vertical orange paint stripes facing into the unit and blue flagging. - 4.
-ROAD RIGHT-OF-WAY BOUNDARIES: N/A - 5.
-PROPERTY BOUNDARIES: Marked with red blazes and pink flagging. - 6.
-STREAMSIDE MANAGEMENT ZONE BOUNDARIES: N/A - 7.
-EQUIPMENT RESTRICTION ZONE BOUNDARIES: Marked with orange and black striped flagging and painted with 3 horizontal orange stripes. - E. HARVEST SCHEDULE: The purchaser must cut and remove trees from the sale or portions of the sale, such as units, by the dates shown on the HARVEST COMPLETION SCHEDULE, Table 3:
+1. TREES MARKED TO CUT: N/A

+2. TREES MARKED TO LEAVE: N/A

+3. HARVEST UNIT BOUNDARIES: Marked with three horizontal orange paint stripes facing into the unit.

+- 4. ROAD RIGHT-OF-WAY BOUNDARIES: N/A

+- 5. PROPERTY BOUNDARIES: Marked with orange blazes and orange flagging.

+- 6. STREAMSIDE MANAGEMENT ZONES: N/A

+- 7. EQUIPMENT RESTRICTION ZONES: N/A

+- E. HARVEST SCHEDULE: The Purchaser must cut and remove trees from the sale or portions of the sale, such as units, by the dates shown on the HARVEST COMPLETION SCHEDULE, Table 3:

 TABLE 3.
-HARVEST COMPLETION SCHEDU LE
+HARVEST COMPLETION SCHEDULE

 Priority Unit or Portion of Sale Completion Date

-Unit Harvest Completion Jan 31 st , 2028
+1 Unit 1 October 1, 2023